Pay Stubs and Direct Deposit Complete 2025 Guide

 1. Missing or Delayed Deposit

-If your direct deposit doesn’t arrive, check the pay stub first.
-If it shows net pay processed, contact your payroll team and your bank.
-Delays often stem from routing errors or processing times.
+Check your pay stub first.
+If net pay was processed, contact payroll and your bank.

 2. Incorrect Net Pay

-When the deposited amount doesn’t match the stub, verify deductions and overtime.
+Verify deductions and overtime.
 Discrepancies may arise from tax miscalculations or benefit errors.
-Provide HR with documentation for correction.

 3. Wrong Bank Account